kylejlin/zo/spec_v1.md

 )
 ```

-**Important:**
+As commented above,
-As you can see, the variant constructor indices use forward counting.
+the variant constructor indices use forward counting.
 That is, the first variant constructor is `0`,
 the second variant constructor is `1`, and so on.
 Variant constructor indices should not be confused with
 DeBruijn indices, which use backwards counting.

+It is also important to note that
+the variant constructor indices must be number literals.

 ## Variants